 Attendance Centre Order

 The young person must go to an 'attendance centre', which is usually a Youth Justice Agency local office, for a period of between 12 and 24 hours.
-The hours will be split up over a couple of weeks into sessions of between 1 and 2 hours at a time.
-During this time the young person will work with the Youth Justice Agency to improve their behaviour.
+The hours will be split up over a couple of weeks into sessions of between one and two hours each time.
+During this time, the young person will work with the Youth Justice Agency to improve their behaviour.
 Sessions will not interfere with school or work.

 These orders require the young person to make amends to their victim or the wider community by carrying out an agreed activity such as attending programmes to address their behaviour or by helping with a local charity.
 The order can be for a period of up to 24 hours.
 The Youth Justice Agency will work with the young person to complete this.